🔁 ERP vs. CRM: What Is The Difference?

 You should temporarily implement each separate part into your actual workflow with real resources, real data, and real users.
 That’s the only way to get to know all the nuances.

-When you work with someone on one thing, communication is really important.
+When you work with someone on one particular thing, communication is really important.

 Think of yourself as an investor.

-Imagine someone asking you for a certain amount of money without presenting you the business plan or showing you the numbers — no details of the project.
+Imagine someone asking you for a certain amount of money without presenting you the business plan or showing you the numbers.

 All you know is that this start-up develops games.
 Not much information at all, right?

-The only thing is that here “extra money for food” will be on you — developers aren’t the ones to cover losses in case something goes wrong due to lack of communication from your side.
+The only thing is that here “the extra money for food” will be on you — developers aren’t the ones to cover losses in case something goes wrong due to a lack of communication from your side.

-Thus, to prevent such situations, educate your developers on your business goals, it’s a great idea to invite a representative from a team to show them the workflow, see everything in action.
+Thus, to prevent such situations, educate your developers on your business goals; it’s also a great idea to invite a representative from the team to show them the workflow and see everything in action.

-Just do your best to get the development team to know your business close enough to offer you the most suitable ERP solution they can.
+Just do your best to get the development team to know your business well enough to offer you the most suitable ERP solution they can.

-They bought an 18-month ERP implementation program from a company.
+They had bought an 18-month ERP implementation program from another company.